Skip to main content

 Remodeling in 2025? ✅Buy now to lock in lower prices and avoid supply chain disruptions. ❌Delays in project completion could mean higher costs later.

-Need a refrigerator, range, or washer ASAP? ✅Buy before February–March 2025 when most brands raise prices. ❌Waiting risks paying 6–15% more later.
+Need a refrigerator, range, or washer ASAP? ✅Buy before summer.
+A tariff delay gives you a short-term opportunity to save. ❌Waiting risks paying 6–15% more later.

 Buying budget appliances (Haier, Hisense, GE Basic)? ✅Lock in current prices before tariffs hit Chinese imports. ❌Prices will likely jump 10–20% later in 2025.